* Translated by AI

 'When he hits, it's a home run' was no ordinary claim.
 KIA Tigers foreign hitter Adellin Rodriguez (35) etched his name in history just four days after joining the KBO League.

-This marked Rodriguez's fourth hit and fourth home run, a first in KBO League history.
+This marked Adellin's fourth hit and fourth home run, a first in KBO League history.
 According to the Korea Baseball Organization (KBO), the previous record stood at three.
-Prior to this, in 1999, Trace Sanders (Haitai Tigers), in 2000, Tom Quinnlan (Hyundai Unicorns), in 2001, Manny Martinez (Samsung Lions), and in 2025, Lee Yul-ye, all connected on their first three hits as home runs after their debuts.
+Prior to this, in 1999, Trace Sanders (Haitai Tigers), in 2000, Tom Quinn (Hyundai Unicorns), in 2001, Manny Martinez (Samsung Lions), and in 2025, Lee Yul-ye, all connected on their first three hits as home runs after their debuts.

-Rodriguez hit his first home run against Kang Geon-woo in his KBO debut game on the 5th against the Gwangju Hanwha Eagles.
+Adellin hit his first home run against Kang Geon-woo in his KBO debut game on the 5th against the Gwangju Hanwha Eagles.
 On the 6th, at the same venue, he hit back-to-back home runs against Ryu Hyun-jin and Jack Cushing, making this his fourth.

 KIA's Adellin Rodriguez is performing a home run celebration. /Photo=KIA Tigers